 There are numerous services available to Wounded Warriors

 as they transition to civilian life.
-These programs provide a variety of services including Wounded Warrior programs designed by individual services, vocational rehabilitation, case management and many others.
+These programs provide a variety of services including vocational rehabilitation, case management and more.

 Vocational Rehabilitation and Employment (VR&E) Program

-As a service member or veteran with a permanent and total service-connected disability, you may be eligible for a variety of compensation packages, including insurance and pension benefits.
+Service members or veterans with a permanent and total service-connected disability may be eligible for a variety of compensation packages, including insurance and pension benefits.

 is a tax-free monetary benefit paid to veterans with disabilities that are the result of a disease or injury incurred or aggravated during active military service.
 Compensation may also be paid for post-service disabilities that are considered related or secondary to disabilities occurring in service and for disabilities presumed to be related to circumstances of military service, even though they may arise after service.